-Note 12 of the financial statements contains detail of the pension plan.
+Note 12 of the financial statements contains detail of the pension and OPEB plans.

-NOTE 12 - PENSION PLAN
+NOTE 12 - PENSION PLAN AND OTHER POSTEMPLOYMENT BENEFITS (OPEB)

 North Dakota Public Employees Retirement System (Main System)

 The following brief description of NDPERS is provided for general information purposes only.
 Participants should refer to NDCC Chapter 54-52 for more complete information.